holzschu/ios_system/README.md

 ```
 Your Mileage May Vary.
 Note that iOS already defines `$HOME` and `$PATH`.

-## scp and sftp:

-`scp`and `sftp` are implemented by rewriting them as `curl` commands.
-For example, `scp user@host:~/distantfile localfile` becomes (internally) `curl scp://user@host/~/distantFile -o localFile`.
-This was done to keep the size of the framework as small as possible.
-It will work for most of the users and most of the commands.
-However, it has consequences:
-- `scp` from distant file to distant file probably won't work, only from local to distant or distant to local.
-- The flags are those from `curl`, not `scp`.
-Except `-q` (quiet) which I remapped to `-s` (silent).
-- The config file is `.curlrc`, not `.ssh/config`.
-- The library used internally is `libssh2`, not `OpenSSH`.

 ## Installation:

 **The easy way:** (Xcode 12 and above) `ios_system` is available as a set of binary frameworks.
 Add this project as "Swift Package dependency", and link and embed the frameworks as you need them.